-X Japan is the most successful rock band in Japanese history, and that is not a statement made lightly.
-The band has sold more than 30 million albums; singles and videos combined, sold out Japan’s 55,000-seat Tokyo Dome 18 times – so far – and have played to tens of thousands of fans outside of Japan.
-In the band’s early days their look and sound sparked a global interest in entertainment, especially with the Japanese cultural rock phenomenon, “Visual-Kei,” a movement X Japan pioneered that spread globally.
+X Japan is the most successful rock group in Japanese history.
+The band has sold more than 30 million albums, singles, and videos combined, sold out Japan’s 55,000-seat Tokyo Dome 18 times, and played to tens of thousands of fans outside of Japan.
+In the band’s early days, their look and sound sparked a global interest in the Japanese cultural rock phenomenon, “Visual-Kei,” a movement X Japan pioneered that spread worldwide.

-X Japan formed in 1982 (calling themselves X) by Yoshiki and Toshi while they were still teenagers.
-Over the next 13 years, the band released five studio albums – Vanishing Vision (1988), Blue Blood (1989), Jealousy (1991), Art of Life (1993) and Dahlia (1996), as well as six live albums, ten best hits albums and 20 DVD releases.
+X Japan was formed in 1982 (calling themselves X) by Yoshiki and Toshi while they were still teenagers.
+Over the next 13 years, the band released 5 studio albums – Vanishing Vision (1988), Blue Blood (1989), Jealousy (1991), Art of Life (1993), and Dahlia (1996) – as well as 6 live albums, 10 best hits albums, and 20 DVD releases.
 X Japan was the first Japanese band to achieve mainstream success while signed to an independent label.
 The band was so popular they became a cultural phenomenon.

-In 2014 X Japan headlined a colossal show at New York’s famed Madison Square Garden in the U.S.
+In 2014, X Japan headlined a colossal show at New York’s famed Madison Square Garden.

-X Japan recently announced the release of the band’s 1st new studio album in 20 years, which will be available in late 2016.
+X Japan recently announced the release of the band’s first new studio album in 20 years, which will be available worldwide in 2017.
 The band will also perform at a concert event at SSE Wembley Arena on March 4, 2017.

 The current line-up of X Japan is YOSHIKI (drums/piano/composer), TOSHI (vocals), PATA (guitar), HEATH (bass), SUGIZO (violin/guitar)